 Another benefit to hybrid training shoes is that you only need to bring one pair of shoes to most of your training sessions.
 This is great for contexts where you don’t want to bring more than one pair of shoes with you to train or when you don’t want to switch your shoes mid-workout.

-As you get more serious and specific with your training, a hybrid training shoe’s benefits will start to fall off.
-I like to use my coaching background when discussing and conceptualizing the drawbacks of hybrid training shoes.
+As you become more serious and specific about your training, a hybrid training shoe’s benefits will start to diminish.
+I like to use my coaching background to discuss and conceptualize the drawbacks of hybrid training shoes.

-A good example here would be someone who’s primarily doing CrossFit workouts and working to get better at the sport.
-For These athletes, they’ll want a quality pair of CrossFit shoes to help them achieve their goals.
+A good example here would be someone who primarily does CrossFit workouts and works to get better at the sport.
+These athletes will want a quality pair of CrossFit shoes to help them achieve their goals.

-A good pair of CrossFit shoes will deliver construction features that specifically feed into this style of training whereas hybrid training shoes will be more general with their construction.
+A good pair of CrossFit shoes will deliver construction features that specifically feed into this style of training, whereas hybrid training shoes will be more general in their construction.

 That being said, the main drawback to hybrid training shoes is that there will always be a threshold where their performance drops off and this could come in the form of running or lifting-focused goals.

-There are certain training shoes on the market that are purposely designed for running and lifting.
+Certain training shoes on the market are purposely designed for running and lifting.
 If you train like a hybrid athlete, then these models can be worth exploring especially if you’re only wanting one shoe for your workouts.

 As you get more specific with your training, you’ll want to look into more specific training shoes.
 Hybrid training shoes can be great for those looking to spend less and bring fewer shoes with them to the gym.

-If you have any questions about the hybrid training shoes featured in this article, drop a comment below or reach out to me personally via Instagram (@jake_boly).
+If you have any questions about the hybrid training shoes featured in this article, drop a comment below or reach out to me personally via Instagram (@jake_boly or @that_fit_friend).